Lieberman, Alicea and Kristen Duke (2020), “Why We’re Incentivized by Discounts and Surcharges,” Harvard Business

 Lieberman, Alicea, Juliana Schroeder, and On Amir, “A Voice Inside My Head: The Psychological and Behavioral Consequences of

 Consumer Technologies,” revising for 3rd round review at Organizational Behavior and Human Decision Processes.

 Lieberman, Alicea, Ayelet Gneezy, Emily Berry, Stacie Miller, Mark Koch, Keith Argenbright, and Samir Gupta, “Procrastination

 Williams, Elanor F., Alicea Lieberman, and On Amir, “Perspective Neglect: Inadequate Perspective Taking Limits Consumer

-Coordination,” in preparation for submission to Judgment and Decision Making.
+Coordination,” under review at Judgment and Decision Making.

 Mazar, Asaf, Guy Itzchakov, Alicea Lieberman, and Wendy Wood, “The Unintentional Nonconformist: Habits Promote

-Resistance to Social Influence,” in preparation for submission to Journal of Experimental Social Psychology.
+Resistance to Social Influence,” under review at Journal of Experimental Social Psychology.